-- 1. Unwritten verbal admonition: Schedule a meeting with the GTA to verbally reiterate the expectations and violation.
-Assure the GTA understands the needed corrective action. - 2.
-Written verbal admonition: Schedule a meeting with the GTA to communicate in writing the violation and expected corrective actions with specific detail of the expected action, how corrective action will be measured/evaluated, within the GTA's capacity to achieve, relevant to the violations and time frame for taking action.
-The GTA should also be provided an explanation of future consequence of not meeting the expectation.
-The GTA should acknowledge understanding of the admonition and corrective action with a statement and signature. - 3.
-Written admonition: The written admonition should include a statement from the GTA as well as written corrective action with specific detail of the expected action, how corrective action will be measured/evaluated, within the GTA's capacity to achieve, relevant to the violations and time frame for taking action.
-The GTA should also be provided an admonition of future consequence of not meeting expectation.
-The GTA should acknowledge understanding of the admonition and corrective action with a statement and signature. - 4.
-Termination: If corrective action is not taken per the written admonition and within the defined timeline, the GTA will be terminated from the assigned position.
-The faculty supervisor is responsible for immediately notify the appropriate NSCI staff member to initiate a separation EPAF. - 4.1 If the GTA is dismissed in the middle of a semester, the stipend stops in the middle of the semester and the student must pay-back a pro-rated amount of tuition that had been waived. - 4.2 If termination occurs at the end of a semester (and before a new semester begins), the stipend stops (at the end of the semester), and the student may not be eligible for a tuition waiver in the new semester. - 4.3 The student may not be eligible for future GTA assignments.
+- 1. Unwritten verbal admonition: Schedule a meeting with the GRA/ GTA/ DI to verbally reiterate the expectations and violation.
+Assure the GRA/ GTA/ DI understands the needed corrective action. - 2.
+Written verbal admonition: Schedule a meeting with the GRA/ GTA/ DI to communicate in writing the violation and expected corrective actions with specific detail of the expected action, how corrective action will be measured/evaluated, within the GRA/ GTA/ DI's capacity to achieve, relevant to the violations and time frame for taking action.
+The GRA/ GTA/ DI should also be provided an explanation of future consequence of not meeting the expectation.
+The GRA/ GTA/ DI should acknowledge understanding of the admonition and corrective action with a statement and signature. - 3.
+Written admonition: The written admonition should include a statement from the GRA/ GTA/ DI as well as written corrective action with specific detail of the expected action, how corrective action will be measured/evaluated, within the GRA/ GTA/ DI's capacity to achieve, relevant to the violations and time frame for taking action.
+The GRA/ GTA/ DI should also be provided an admonition of future consequence of not meeting expectation.
+The GRA/ GTA/ DI should acknowledge understanding of the admonition and corrective action with a statement and signature. - 4.
+Termination: If corrective action is not taken per the written admonition and within the defined timeline, the GRA/ GTA/ DI will be terminated from the assigned position.
+For GRA/ GTAs, the faculty supervisor is responsible for immediately notify the appropriate NSCI staff member to initiate a separation EPAF. - 4.1 If the GRA/ GTA is dismissed in the middle of a semester. - 4.2 If termination occurs at the end of a semester (and before a new semester begins), the stipend stops (at the end of the semester), and the student may not be eligible for a tuition waiver in the new semester. - 4.3 The student may not be eligible for future GRA/ GTA assignments.